Table of Contents

 - The other side of the slide board is also placed securely on the desk seat

-- Hold the gait belt and slowly slide the student across the board form the wheelchair to the desk
+- Hold the gait belt and slowly slide the student across the board from the wheelchair to the desk

 - Reposition the student to sit in the desk